andreschaffer/logging-guidelines/README.md

 * Use correlation ids for distributed systems
 * Don’t log sensitive info
 * Include exception in the log (and consider an error monitoring and reporting tool)
+* In asynchronous flows, consider a logging callback
-* Set your application code log level to 'debug' in your tests and 'info' in production (change dynamically to 'debug' when in need)
+* Set _your application code_ log level to 'debug' in your tests and 'info' in production (change dynamically to 'debug' when in need)
 * Configure log rotation
 * Don't use logs for what you should use metrics